 Both plans allow use on unlimited sites.

-For the premium theme, Astra has the same two pricing options:
+For the premium theme, Astra has three pricing options:

 However, there are a few differences with GeneratePress.
 Most notably, if you want access to the premium Agency templates, you’ll need at least the $169 (one year)/$499 (lifetime) Mini Agency Bundle.
 This bundle also gets you access to some of the developer’s other plugins, such as Ultimate Addons for Elementor/Beaver Builder.